specialxuan/202403_IELTS/Writing practice.md

 >Rather, teachers and parents can use a variety of methods to **discipline** their young charges, such as detention, withdrawal of privileges, and time-out.
 >Making the punishment fit the crime is a useful **notion**, which would see children being made to pick up rubbish they have dropped, clean up graffiti they have drawn, or apologise to someone they have hurt.
 >In these ways responsibility is developed in the child, which leads to much better future behaviour than does punishment.

+### IELTS 10 Test 2 What to Study in University

+It is hard to deny that wasting too much energy and time in random subjects could impair students subjects for their major, and such a fact leads impressionable people to generate the opinion that the subjects for college students should only be restricted to those that will be useful in the future.
+However, such a statement suffers from both logical and factual fallacies, and it should be examined meticulously.
+As far as purpose of education, cultivation of abilities and improvement in efficiency are concerned, I strongly hold that students should study whatever their interests are.

+First and foremost, purpose of education is not only to prepare a student to work, but also to make he or she a better person, as the ultimate wish of everyone is not to survive in a factory or company, but to live a happy life in the society, and that wish requires people to be highly educated, in many different disciplines.
+For instance, people who wants to spend their lifespan in a healthy condition, will need some skills on sports and exercises, some knowledge on food and nutrition, and even a few tips on biology and medicine.
+Furthermore, if a people